infracamp/infracamp/docs/container/index.md

 # Docker containers build on kickstart

-OpenSource and community managed containers.
+Open Source and community managed containers.

 ## Kickstart development container

+Managed containers for specific development environments meant to be used for both development and deployment.
+(Include bash-completion, debugging, profiling in dev-mode; low resource usage and security in production mode)

+Additional packages and features might be installed using [.kick.yml](/projects/kickstart)

 | Name                                  | Synopsis                  | Documentation                                    |
 |---------------------------------------|---------------------------|--------------------------------------------------|